FAVOR, India

 Truth plans, cuts, and wounds — then balms the wound to heal.

-Faith pushes the warriors forward — to fight and to endure until the end.
+Faith pushes the warriors forward — to fight and endure until the end.

 Love whispers: “Trust the hands that mould, hold, and care for you — and remember how brave we have been.”